Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual Mismatch: Discussion

 The papers we analyze overcome this by applying the forward process during inference as well, adding noise to the input data before applying the reverse process, similarly to what is done during training.
 This approach resembles traditional non-generative denoiser models, such as denoising autoencoders, where noise is injected into the user profile and a neural network learns to recover the original input.
 The main difference here would be that both noise injection and denoising occur over multiple steps.

 \paragraph{Limited Corruption of the Input Data:} Another indication that diffusion models are not being used as intended is the small number of diffusion steps and the limited noise scale employed in many of the analyzed papers.
-From a theoretical standpoint, in DDPMs the forward process must progressively corrupt the user-item interaction data or embedding into a simple distribution (\idest a Gaussian) which becomes pure noise and should retain no information on the input data.
+From a theoretical standpoint, in DDPMs the forward process must progressively corrupt the user-item interaction data or embedding into a simple distribution (\idest a Gaussian) which becomes pure noise and should retain no information about the input data, as explained in Section \ref{par:convergence}.
 The reverse process, in turn, must be capable of accurately recovering this structure, possibly under the guidance of auxiliary information.
-This usually requires very long Markov chains as forward and backward processes, so that each step can account for a very small noise perturbation, and simplify the training, as reported by \cite{Sohl2015Diffusion}: \emph{``Learning in this framework involves estimating small perturbations to a diffusion process.
+As highlighted in Section \ref{subsec:structure}, this theoretically requires very long Markov chains as forward and backward processes, so that each step can account for a very small noise perturbation, and simplify the training, as reported by \cite{DBLP:conf/icml/Sohl-DicksteinW15}: \emph{``Learning in this framework involves estimating small perturbations to a diffusion process.
 Estimating small perturbations is more tractable than explicitly describing the full distribution with a single, non-analytically-normalizable, potential function. [...]
 The longer the trajectory the smaller the diffusion rate $\beta$ can be made.''}

 The number of steps used by the papers we analyze is reported in Table \ref{tab:diff-steps}.
 We can see how the number of steps is frequently equal to or below 10, with very few applying 50 or more.
-This limited noise injection is usually justified by the observation that if the noise scale is too large, or the Markov chain too long, the user profile input becomes too corrupted and loses its personalized information, effectively turning into Gaussian noise.
+In the four papers analyzed, this limited noise injection is usually justified by the observation that if the noise scale is too large, or the Markov chain too long, the user profile input becomes too corrupted and loses its personalized information, effectively turning into Gaussian noise.
 However, this complete destruction of the input is a fundamental part of how diffusion models operate as it enables the sampling process and underpins their theoretical guarantees.
 If the model only performs well when the input is not fully destroyed, this suggests that its generative capacity is not effective for that specific task.
 If the denoiser operates on a partially corrupted input, the setup becomes more akin to a denoising autoencoder than a proper generative model.